-Establishing an Externship Program
+Establishing an Externship Experience

 Successful externship experiences require collaboration, communication, and preparation by several stakeholders.
 The planning process involves preparing students for the experience and helping host employers communicate effectively with students.
 Consider the following:

-Convene the stakeholders (e.g., employers, members of professional associations such as chambers of commerce, school administrators, school counselors, career advisors, and the HQWBL coordinator/teacher/point-of-contact).
+Convene the stakeholders (e.g., employers, members of professional associations such as chambers of commerce, school administrators, school counselors, career advisors, and the CTE WBL coordinator/teacher/point of contact).

 Cultivate relationships with employers.

-Determine the scope and structure of the externship program, including location and timeframe and policies that will govern student selection and supervision.
+Determine the scope and structure of the externship experience, including the location, timeframe, and policies that will govern student selection and supervision.

 Establish criteria for selection of students and employer hosts.